-The publication is intended for popularisation purposes only.
-Therefore it cannot be treated as a source of law nor can it be the basis of any claims.
+The publication is intended for popularisation purposes and is not a source of law nor can it be the basis for any claims.
+Unless otherwise noted, information on individual benefits and statistics is presented as of 1 January 2024.

 More detailed information about ZUS and the Polish social insurance system is available on our website - www.zus.pl.